koto-lang/koto/docs/language/generators.md

 # every other value from the adapted iterator
 iterator.every_other = ||
   n = 0
-  loop
   # When the generator is created, self is initialized with the previous
   # iterator in the chain, allowing its output to be adapted.
-    match self.next()
-      # Exit when there are no more values produced by the iterator
-      null then
-        return
+  for output in self
     # If n is even, then yield a value
-      value if n % 2 == 0 then
+    if n % 2 == 0
-        yield value
+      yield output
     n += 1

 print!
 1..10
   .each |n| n * 10
-  .every_other()
-  .to_list()
-check!
+  .every_other() # Skip over every other value in the iterator chain .to_list() check!
 [10, 30, 50, 70, 90]
 ```